olikols07/blog_site/tutorials/docker.md

 This is a simple guide on how to install docker on a raspberry pi

-Make sure you have sudo access to the PI!!
+> [!CAUTION]

-To install docker itself i recommed using the
+> Make sure you have sudo access to the PI!!

-<a href="https://docs.docker.com/engine/install/">documentation from docker</a> the documentation has a convenience script seen bellow
+To install docker itself i recommed using the [documentation from docker](https://docs.docker.com/engine/install/) the documentation has a convenience script seen bellow

 ```
 curl -fsSL https://get.docker.com -o get-docker.sh